ghani35/ROS-Project-/README.md

     * print a message
     * cancel the target < pub_cancel >

-* subscriber callback function robotcallback
+* subscriber callback function to topic /scan < robotcallback >
   * decalre i1,i2,i3
   * declare min1,min2,min3  to store the minimum distance in front,left,right
   * for loops to calculate min1,min2,min3